segmentio/segment-docs/src/connections/spec/page.md

 title: 'Spec: Page'
 ---

 The `page` call lets you record whenever a user sees a page of your website, along with any optional properties about the page.
-Calling `page` or [`screen`](/docs/connections/spec/screen/) in one of our [sources](/docs/connections/sources/) is one of the first steps to getting started with Segment.
+Calling `page` or [`screen`](/docs/connections/spec/screen/) in a Segment [source](/docs/connections/sources/) is one of the first steps to getting started with Segment.

 {% include components/reference-button.html href="https://university.segment.com/introduction-to-segment/299969?reg=1&referrer=docs" icon="media/academy.svg" title="Segment University: The Page Method" description="Check out our high-level overview of the Page method in Segment University.
 (Must be logged in to access.)" %}